judyj/simp-doc/docs/contributors_guide/maintenance/Other_ISO_Related_Project_Release_Procedures.rst

    full SIMP release and interoperates with it.
 For both CentOS 6 and CentOS 7, do the following:

-   * Bring up a CentOS server that was kicked from the appropriate SIMP ISO and for which ``simp config`` and ``simp bootstrap`` has been run.
+   * Bring up a CentOS server that was booted from the appropriate SIMP ISO and for which ``simp config`` and ``simp bootstrap`` has been run.